nrwl/nx/nx-dev/nx-dev/public/documentation/shared/migration/migration-angularjs.md

 });
 ```

 You need to point your `build` and `serve` tasks at this gulp build process.
 Typically, an Angular app is built using the Angular CLI, but the Angular CLI doesn’t know how to build AngularJS projects.
-All of your tasks are configured in the `angular.json` file.
+All of your tasks are configured in the project configuration file `apps/realworld/project.json`.
 Find the `build` and `serve` tasks and replace them with this code block:

 ```json
 ...